tnasim/aes-encryption/README.md

-# cse539
-AES Encryption implementation.
-(For learning purposes)
+# AES Encryption implementation.

+This is an implementation of the Advanced Encryption Standard.

+This project was done as part of CSE 539 in Fall 2017 at Arizona State University under Dr. Rida Bazzi.
+---
-# References:
+## References:
 Security Coding: https://www.securecoding.cert.org
 AES Standard: http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf